-While the majority of workouts are free, they do offer complete 30-day fitness programs for $9.99-$17.99.
+While most workouts are free, they do offer complete 30-day fitness programs for $9.99-$17.99.
 The Eating For Life eBook is available on HASFit.com for $17.00, and Stay Fit for Life: More than 60 Exercises to Restore Your Strength and Future-Proof Your Body is for sale on Amazon for $14.00.

 Is There a Refund Policy?